Small-amplitude Compressible Magnetohydrodynamic Turbulence Modulated by Collisionless Damping in Earth's Magnetosheath

-Earlier theoretical studies have demonstrated a strong propagation angle dependence in collisionless and viscous damping, influencing the three-dimensional (3D) energy distributions \cite{Yan2004, YLD2004,Petrosian2006,Yan2008}.
-The collisionless damping (CD) leads to the rapid dissipation of plasma waves by the wave-particle interactions via gyroresonance or Landau resonance.
+Earlier theoretical studies have demonstrated a strong propagation angle dependence on collisionless damping and viscous damping, influencing the three-dimensional (3D) energy distributions \citep{Yan2004,YLD2004,Petrosian2006,Yan2008}.
+The collisionless damping (CD) leads to the rapid dissipation of plasma waves by wave-particle interactions via gyroresonance, transit time damping, or Landau resonance \citep{Yan2004,Yan2008}.
 Despite theoretical predictions, direct observations demonstrating how CD modulates the statistics of compressible MHD modes are still lacking, primarily due to the limited satellite measurements.
-Thanks to the availability of spatial information from four \textit{Cluster} spacecraft, this letter presents the first observational evidence of substantial CD modulation in the compressible MHD turbulence cascade by comparing the CD rate predicted by theory with the compressible energy distributions measured by the \textit{Cluster} mission.
+Thanks to the availability of spatial information from four \textit{Cluster} spacecraft, we can estimate energy distributions of compressible turbulence.
+Although early Cluster data are relatively old, we use a novel, improved MHD mode decomposition method to analyze them.
+This study compares the theoretical CD rate and observed energy distributions, providing the first observational evidence of substantial CD modulation on small-amplitude compressible MHD turbulence.